openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 repository on the `SHA` where the event come from (i.e: the current pull request or the current branch push).

-If there is any error fetching those resources, `Pipelines as Code` will error out and not process the pipeline.
+If there is any error fetching those resources, `Pipelines-as-Code` will error out and not process the pipeline.

 If the object fetched cannot be parsed as a Tekton `Task` it will error out.